Asian American Studies

 AA S 895 Field Study in Asian American Studies (Units: 3)

-Prerequisites: Consent of instructor and approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies.
+Prerequisites: Permission of the instructor; approval of Advancement to Candidacy (ATC) and Culminating Experience (CE) forms by Graduate Studies before graduation.

 AA S 896 Directed Reading in Asian American Studies (Units: 3)